k2-fsa/fast_rnnt/README.md

 ### For rnnt_loss_simple

-This is a simple case of the RNN-T loss, where the 'joiner' network is just addition.
+This is a simple case of the RNN-T loss, where the joiner network is just addition.

 ```python